atlan79/bvn-satellite/README.md

-#BVN.ch Satelite
+#BVN.ch Satellite
 ===============

-Satelite to the BVN.ch API
+Satellite to the BVN.ch API
-This Satelite (https://github.com/atlan79/bvn-satelite) provides widgets to WordPress.
+This Satellite (https://github.com/atlan79/bvn-satellite) provides widgets to WordPress.
 Multiple instances are supported.
 Backend configuration available.
 The SDK is currently under development, so functions, readme and/or examples will